Elizabeth Pendo, J.D.

 Professional Organizations and Associations

-Professor Pendo is active in national organizations designed to serve scholars in her areas of expertise, legal education, and the legal profession.
-She is an elected member of the American Law Institute and a Fellow of the American Bar Association.
-In 2017, she chaired the Association of American Law Schools Section on Law, Medicine and Health Care and began a three-year appointment to the ABA Commission on Disability Rights.
+Professor Pendo is a member of the Center for Health Law Studies and the William C. Wefel Center for Employment Law.
+She is an elected member of the American Law Institute and a Fellow of the American Bar Association, a past Chair of Association of American Law Schools Section on Law, Medicine and Health Care, and served on the ABA Commission on Disability Rights.